-Information security will always be a journey, there will never be a single end goal.
-Your information security course will be constantly evolving, and your team needs to know this.
+Information security will always be a journey; it will never be a single end goal.
+It is constantly evolving, and your team needs to know this.
 No matter what threats may come in the future, there will always be three separate information security areas to look at:

 - Confidential: This means that information should only be given to those who need it.
 Giving information to people who do not need it increases the chances that it will be compromised.

-- Integrity: While information is being stored or transported it must not be altered or corrupted.
+- Integrity: While information is being stored or transported, it must not be altered or corrupted.
 Steps must be taken to make sure that this does not happen deliberately or accidentally.

 - Available: Those who need the information must be able to access it.
-Not only that, but they must be able to access it easily.
+Not only that—they must be able to access the information easily.

-The best information security tech available can’t help if your employees don’t understand and take these three points seriously.
+The best information security tech available can not help you if your employees do not understand and take these three points seriously.
 This is going to involve proper training, and having proper policies and practices in place.
-Let’s look at a rough outline for an information security course below.

 What to include in your information security course